-In 2017, OhGee Solutions LLC (OGS) had the opportunity to work with Microsoft and the Northwest Side Housing Center (NWSHC) in Chicago, to develop a solution that would allow the NWSHC to achieve compliance with the US Department of Housing and Urban Development’s Housing Counseling Program and track data points needed for private funders.
+In 2017, Patrick O’Gorman had the opportunity to work with Applied Information Sciences (AIS), Microsoft, and the Northwest Side Housing Center (NWSHC) in Chicago, to develop a solution that would allow the NWSHC to achieve compliance with the US Department of Housing and Urban Development’s Housing Counseling Program and track data points needed for private funders.

-Sean Washington and James Rudyk, both from NWSHC, brought the determination and business intelligence for the effort, while Patrick O’Gorman and Chris Hettinger, from OGS, brought the technical expertise.
-Sean was key in helping OGS understand the process behind collecting the data, as well as how much of that data was already captured in their Dynamics 365 system, and how it was being reported on.
+Sean Washington and James Rudyk, both from NWSHC, brought the determination and business intelligence for the effort, while Patrick O’Gorman brought the technical expertise.
+Sean was key in helping Patrick understand the process behind collecting the data, as well as how much of that data was already captured in their Dynamics 365 system, and how it was being reported on.
 The team studied the HUD requirements, built prototypes, and ultimately figured out a way to build this so that it was an affordable option for other housing centers operating on small budgets.

-In January 2018 the NWSHC solution was certified by HUD for exclusive use.
+In January 2018 the solution was certified by HUD for exclusive use by the NWSHC.
 A short time later, in April of 2018, OGS secured HUD certification for the publicly available arm365 solution.

-From Sean Washington, Director of Operations of Northwest Side Housing Center in Chicago:
+A message from Sean Washington, Director of Operations for the Northwest Side Housing Center in Chicago

 “A major part of our work at the Northwest Side Housing Center (NWSHC) is reporting client data to our funders.
 There was a time when we were triple entering data into different data systems, which was time-consuming and inefficient.
 However, the NWSHC must maintain multiple management systems and data sources to operate different service areas and must uphold the distinct reporting requirements for its funding sources.